ida64/Vigil/README.md

 **Class Reflection**, in this example it shows a sample Object with Foo and Bar member variables.

 **Note:** When you want to use class reflection, it's important to add the +/- Reflection markers and the `VG_CLASS_REFLECTION` attribute marker so that the code parser knows where to insert the class info.

+Additionally, the access specifier used with fields is taken into account when generating the relevant class info, **non-public member variables will be ignored.**
 ***
 ```cpp
 #include <Common/ObjectModel/Object.h>